 Each of these major types of strokes has a milder counterpart.
 Although major hemorrhagic strokes are impossible to overlook, MRI studies show that small microbleeds are much more common.
 Similarly, many people have tiny ischemic strokes, which are classified as lacunar strokes because of their small size.
 Although a simple microbleed or lacunar stroke is not likely to produce symptoms, a series of these events can produce major problems, including memory loss, or cognitive dysfunction (see below).
-According to American Heart Association estimates, more than 13 million Americans have had one or more of these "silent" strokes, which are particularly common in people over 60, especially if they have hypertension.
+These "silent" strokes are particularly common in people over 60, especially if they have hypertension.

 Types of stroke

 - Caused by ruptured blood vessels, followed by blood leaking into tissue